ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * What percentage of the world's plant and animal species can be found in the Amazon forests?
 * Good: Who is section manager for guidance and control systems at JPL?
 * Bad: How many people did the United Nations commit to help restore order and distribute humanitarian relief in Somalia in September 1992?
+* Bad: Which Italian city is home to the Cathedral of Santa Maria del Fiore or the Duomo?

 Problem with merging:
 ---------------------